ScottLogic/blog/_posts/2024-09-01-Evolving-with-AI-From-Traditional-Testing-to-Model-Evaluation-I.md

 Consider a hospital implementing an ML model to predict the likelihood of patients being readmitted within 30 days of discharge.

-**Defining Objectives:** The goal here is to identify most high-risk patients so that the hospital can take proactive measures to reduce readmission rates and improve patient care.
+**Defining Objectives:** The goal here is to identify the most high-risk patients so that the hospital can take proactive measures to reduce readmission rates and improve patient care.

 **Data Validation:** Further start by validating the dataset, ensuring that it includes a balanced representation of various patient, medical history, treatment plans etc. Use cross-validation to train the model and select the most effective algorithm for predicting readmissions.